cpfaff/Open-Science-Thesis/README.md

 #### Colors and fonts

-You can set the font shapes sizes and colors on the title page:
+You can set the font shapes, sizes and colors on the title page using the following elements names and commands:

 * colors